VanLuigi/Threat-Hunting-brute-force-persistence/README.md

 - Remote WMI execution (`wmiprvse.exe`) used to spawn `cmd.exe`.
 - A command issued to run `WindowsUpdate.exe` from a non-standard location.

-This behavior strongly suggested that an external actor had established command-and-control (C2) activity and was issuing remote commands on `npt-ws01`.
+This behaviour strongly suggested that an external actor had established command-and-control (C2) activity and was issuing remote commands on `npt-ws01`.

 ---